-Any deposit, object or material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of the area that comprises New South Wales, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains.
+"Aboriginal object" means any deposit, object or material evidence (not being a handicraft made for sale) relating to the Aboriginal habitation of the area that comprises New South Wales, being habitation before or concurrent with (or both) the occupation of that area by persons of non-Aboriginal extraction, and includes Aboriginal remains.

-In particular Part 6 of the Act states that it is an offence to harm or desecrate an Aboriginal object or Aboriginal place, without an Aboriginal Heritage Impact Permit (AHIP).
-It is highly likely that subsurface archaeological deposits, which are protected by the provisions of Part 6 of the NPW Act, will be located within the study area.
-If any redevelopment of the site is to occur which includes ground disturbance (construction of additional buildings, basements etc) it will be necessary to apply for an AHIP with testing and salvage prior to the commencement of such works.
+Part 6 of the Act states that it is an offence to harm or desecrate an Aboriginal object or Aboriginal place, without an Aboriginal Heritage Impact Permit (AHIP).
+As it is highly unlikely that Aboriginal objects will be harmed by the proposal an AHIP will not be required.